Readers Question: What is Austerity?

 - Spending cuts – automatic stabilisers.
 Looking at the actual level of government spending could be misleading.
-In a recession, the government deficit will automatically increase – because lower tax revenues and higher spending on unemployment benefits.
-If the government spend an extra £2bn on welfare benefits, but cut public sector investment by £2bn, the overall impact on government spending would be zero – you could argue there is no actual austerity.
+In a recession, the government deficit will automatically increase – because of lower tax revenues and higher spending on unemployment benefits.
+If the government spend an extra £2bn on welfare benefits but cut public sector investment by £2bn, the overall impact on government spending would be zero – you could argue there is no actual austerity.
 However, because there has been a cut in spending on investment, this may be viewed as austerity.
 Another way to think about it is to look at the cyclically adjusted deficit.
 This is government borrowing adjusted for cyclical variations.
 If the cyclically adjusted deficit shrinks, this suggests austerity.
 (The Economist looks at structural budget deficits in Europe and argues there has been austerity in Europe)

 - A failure to replace a fall in private sector spending.
 A Keynesian position might be that if there is a fall in private sector spending and a rise in the negative output gap, austerity are policies that fail to offset this drop in private sector spending and close the output gap.
-This is a very loose definition of austerity because it implies that austerity can occur – even if government spending increases, but just fails to close the negative output gap.
+This is a very loose definition of austerity because it implies that austerity can occur – even if government spending increases but just fails to close the negative output gap.

-- Failure to promote economic growth and output gap.
+- Failure to promote economic growth and close a negative output gap.
 Another way of looking at austerity is to examine the output gap.
 The government could be considered to be pursuing austerity when it fails to target higher growth and close the negative output gap.
 This is quite a vague definition of austerity.

-- Austerity generally refers to fiscal policy – the governments budget position.
+- Austerity generally refers to fiscal policy – the government’s budget position.
 However, austerity implies policies which reduce aggregate demand and increase unemployment.
-In this case, tight monetary policy (high interest rates) and an overvalued exchange rate (e.g. countries in Euro) could be seen as part of a general ‘austerity approach’ to the economy.
+In this case, tight monetary policy (high-interest rates) and an overvalued exchange rate (e.g. countries in Euro) could be seen as part of a general ‘austerity approach’ to the economy.

 There is no easy definition of austerity.
 A common feature of recent debates is for people to question the extent of austerity in Europe.
 For example, we could point to the fact that government spending hasn’t fallen in some countries – some economists ask – has there really been austerity?
 In the UK, the reduction in government spending is less than we might imagine (how much has spending been cut?).
 However, there are different degrees of austerity.
 Countries like Greece, Portugal and Spain have pursued very obvious austerity – let’s call it ‘Deep Austerity‘.
 In these countries, there has been a clear cut in real government spending and higher taxes in an attempt to reduce the structural deficit.

 In other countries, there has been a less stringent form of austerity – let’s call it ‘austerity light’.
-Here government spending may have not fallen in real terms – or the fall may be very marginal.
+Here government spending may not have fallen in real terms – or the fall may be very marginal.
 However, in these countries pursuing ‘austerity light’ – there has been an attempt to reduce spending government commitments; the net impact of the government’s fiscal position has been to reduce aggregate demand and limit the growth of real GDP.
-During austerity light, government spending may not fall across all departments, but usually the changes in the governments spending plans leads to a loss of public sector jobs and lower public sector investment.
+During austerity light, government spending may not fall across all departments, but usually, the changes in the government’s spending plans leads to a loss of public sector jobs and lower public sector investment.
 Importantly, this partial fiscal tightening has occurred during a depressed economy with a negative output gap.